Blue-Kachina/svg-converter/README.md

 ## Notes
-- **Dependencies Already Included**: Guzzle HTTP, Faker for testing, and Symfony components are already available in your composer setup
+- **Dependencies Already Included**: Guzzle HTTP, Faker for testing, and Symfony components are already available in composer setup
-- **Queue Processing**: Database queue is configured; consider Redis in future scaling phases
+- **Queue Processing**: Redis
-- **Testing**: PHPUnit and Mockery are ready for use throughout all phases
+- **Testing**: PHPUnit and Mockery are ready for use
-- **Frontend Integration**: Tailwind CSS and Vite are available if you need to build a testing UI